|• Six full weeks|

 Professor Franks points out that this is a once-in-a-lifetime opportunity to spend six full weeks abroad: “After graduation, you will be busy studying for the bar, not seeing the world.
 After that, you’ll have a regular job with two weeks of vacation each summer.
 Getting to know Europe well on one of those two-week vacations is next to impossible.
 (The tour bus driver tells you, ‘Over your left shoulder are the Royal Courts of Justice.’
 And that’s about as close as you’ll get.)
 Of course, you can always wait to see Europe when you retire at age 65.”

-Students will take two three-hour courses.
-In the 8:30 a.m. session, students will choose between "European Law" and "International Criminal Law."
-In the 10:30 session, students will choose between "Private International Law" (the international version of Conflict of Laws), and "Comparative Constitutional Law" (an internationalized version of American Constitutional Law on individual liberties, including some comparisons with other countries).
+Students will take two courses.
+All are three-hour courses.
+In the 8:30 a.m. session, students will choose between "International Criminal Law" (including terrorism and genocide and the jurisdiction of various international tribunals), and "Comparative Constitutional Law" (an internationalized version of American Constitutional Law on individual liberties, including some comparisons with other countries).
+In the 10:30 session, students will choose between "Private International Law" (the international version of Conflict of Laws) and "Women's Rights as International Human Rights."

 Our residence in London, Schafer House is situated about five minutes’ walk from UCL, just north of the Euston Road.
 The accommodation is arranged as self-contained flats, all with their own kitchen/dining area.
 Students have their own single rooms, each with its own computer data point.
 Rooms are centrally heated, carpeted, and each has a washbasin.
 There is a launderette, computer cluster room, TV lounge and a bicycle rack.